Wren Blair: Bobby Orr

 In the fall of 1962, while serving as a scout for the Bruins, he signed Bobby Orr, then a 14-year-old phenom, to the Bruins-sponsored Oshawa Generals.
 Orr would later score 94 points in 47 games, helping the Generals win the Ontario Hockey Association championship in 1966 before beginning his hall of fame career in the NHL.
 Blair also coached the Kingston Frontenacs to the final EPHL championship in the 1962–63 season.

 Minnesota North Stars

 In 1967, Minnesota was awarded an expansion franchise in the NHL, Minnesota North Stars.
 Walter Bush, a former partner in the Minneapolis Bruins, became the North Stars' president.
 He then hired Blair as their first coach and general manager.
+In a six-team division composed of expansion teams, the Blues finished among the top four for a playoff slot.
+They beat the Los Angeles Kings in the Quarterfinals before losing in seven games to the St. Louis Blues in the Semifinals.
 He also coached parts of the 1968–69 and 1969–70 seasons before stepping down to concentrate on his role as general manager, a job he held through the 1973–74 season.
 He was fired as GM and replaced by the North Stars' coach, Jack Gordon in 1974.
+Just before his death, Blair disclosed his belief that North Stars center Bill Masterton, the first and only player to die as a result of injuries sustained on the ice on January 13, 1968, had a pre-existing cerebral brain hemorrhage prior to the hit on the ice that was generally associated with his death.